Subscribe to updates

 The Lexington, 34 Lexington Street, London

-The committee considered an application to vary the premises licence for The Lexington, located at 34 Lexington Street, London.
-The proposed variations included increasing terminal hours, introducing late-night refreshment, altering conditions, and changing the layout of the ground and basement floors.
+The committee granted a variation to the premises licence for The Lexington, located at 34 Lexington Street, London.
+The variation allows for an increase in terminal hours for licensable activities, including late-night refreshment, changes to conditions, and alterations to the layout of the ground and basement floors.
+The applicant, Lexington Street Limited, proposed these changes to improve the premises and bring it up to current British standards.

-Wetherspoons, Unit 30A, Shaftesbury Avenue, London, W1D 7DH
+Wetherspoons, Unit 30A Shaftesbury Avenue, London, W1D 7DH

 Kozzee, 193 Wardour Street, London, W1F 8ZF